JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 The second and final step of the world cache update process is to blend the new light samples with the existing irradiance samples, giving us an estimate of the overall irradiance via temporal accumulation.
 If you've ever seen code for temporal antialiasing, this should look pretty familiar.

-The blending factor is based on the total sample count of voxel, capped at a max value.
+The blending factor is based on the total sample count of the voxel, capped at a max value.
 New voxels without any existing irradiance estimate use more of the new sample's contribution, while existing voxels with existing irradiance estimates use less of the new sample.

 Choosing the max sample count is a tradeoff between having the cache be stable and low-variance, and having the cache be responsive to changes in the scene's lighting.